Zankoku-Okuno/ammonite/STATUS.md

 We can stack loaders, so that one relies on the other.
 So, the loader for evaling files relies on the loader for parsing files relies on the filesystem.

+When lambdas bind multiple args at once, it is a seq, not an ap.
+Ap is for deconstructors.